 How To Treat Erectile Dysfunction After Covid-19

-Erectile dysfunction is the condition in which a man is not capable of getting or maintaining an erection.
-The causes of erectile dysfunction are in many ways very diversified and can range from physical to psychological and even lifestyle changes.
-Since the onset of the Covid-19 pandemic, there have been reports of men affected by the condition of erectile dysfunction after they have recovered from the virus.
-This is an issue of great concern since it does affect the quality of life and relationships with other people.
-In this paper, we will talk about the possible causes of erectile dysfunction post-Covid-19 and the various treatment options available.
+Erectile dysfunction is a condition in which a man cannot acquire or sustain an erection.
+The factors that can lead to erectile dysfunction are in many ways very diverse and can be physical, psychological and even lifestyle related.
+Since the Covid-19 pandemic, there have been instances of men suffering from erectile dysfunction after they recovered from the virus.
+That is of paramount importance because it does affect one’s life and relationship with others.
+Here in this article, we’ll explore the potential causes of ED after Covid-19 and what treatments you can try.

 1. Seek Medical Advice